TheForceEngine/TheForceEngine.github.io/Roadmap.md

 ## Version 1.0 Release [Released]
 ### Release: December 19, 2022
-With this release, TFE will is a complete replacement for DosBox for most players.
+With this release, TFE is a complete replacement for DosBox for most players.
 This release includes the perspective-correct GPU renderer.
 This milestone has been successfully reached.

+## Linux Support
+*Finished*<br>
+Basic Linux support has been completed, though Flatpaks and other distribution methods still need to be done.

+## Post Process and Bloom
+*Finished*<br>
+Post-processing was implemented, including a bloom effect that can be adjusted to taste.

+## True Color Support
+*Finished*<br>
+True color support was implemented with options for colormap blending, full true-color rendering, and texture filtering.

 ## Tools
-### Estimated Release: Early 2023
+### Estimated Release: Early 2024
-The focus of this release is to get the tools working again with the reverse-engineered code.
-This will include basic functionality like importing and exporting assets, viewing them, etc. and the first release of the full level editor.
-It might still be missing some planned features, but as of this release it should be fully usable for building real levels and mods.
+These releases focus on getting the tools working again with the reverse-engineered code.
+This will include basic functionality like importing, exporting, viewing, and editing assets.
+This will include a built-in level editor that will initially support Dark Forces but will eventually include Outlaws and Outlaws asset types.

-## Mac and Linux Support
+## HD Asset Support
-### Estimated Release: Early 2023
+### Estimated Release: Early 2024
-With this release, TFE will gain initial support on Mac and Linux.
-While the code more or less compiles on Linux (or is pretty close), there is more work to make sure it works well.
-And the Mac requires its own treatment and testing.
+With the tools in place, the plan is to support higher resolution and true-color assets.
+This includes textures, already includes models (3DO limits were removed previously as an option), and 44.1kHz audio (wave files).

 ## Voxels
-### Estimated Release: Early 2023
+### Estimated Release: Early 2024
 Quite some time ago now, I implemented an experimental voxel renderer that integrated seamlessly with the Jedi classic renderer.
 However, there were some loose ends to deal with, such as not supporting the full VOX format and dealing with some palette issues.
 This release will integrate that code with the main branch and add support for replacing objects with their voxel counterpart.

+## Dynamic Lighting
+### Estimated Release: Early 2024
+Dynamic light was implemented in a branch along with true color rendering.
+But it needs to be cleaned up and some tweaks need to be made for release.
+This will include shadows, the ability to attach lights to objects/frames, and shadows.

 ## Towards Version 2.0
-Once version 1.0 is released, I plan on beginning the process of adding Outlaws support to TFE.
-I don’t yet have any real way of making any time estimates beyond this point, but I expect the reverse-engineering process to proceed at a much quicker rate for Outlaws for several reasons:

-* I have become a lot faster at the process by going through the process of reverse-engineering Dark Forces.
-* Outlaws was built from the Dark Forces code base, and shares the same engine.
-This means a lot of the structures will be the same or substaintally similar.
-* I have a better sense of how to organize the process and reduce re-work and refactoring time.
+### Estimated Release: Late 2024
+Outlaws support has already begun on the back end and I have a pretty clear understanding of the renderer and other aspects of the game.
+Once the level editor supports Dark Forces and is useable, I plan on adding support for Outlaws assets and Outlaws levels.
+From there, I will start implementing proper support with iterative releases throughout the year.